Itchy Skin Dog Diet: Why It Keeps Coming Back (And How to Fix It)

 Why Your Dog’s Itchy Skin Keeps Coming Back (And How Diet Fixes It)

 If your dog keeps scratching, licking their paws, or waking up irritated, the fastest place to look is the food bowl.
+An itchy skin dog diet is often the starting point.

 Shampoos and sprays can help short-term.